Tom Grattan's War: Cast

 Artist Clive Hicks-Jenkins appeared as a guest star in one multiple episode story line.
 Some episodes were directed by Ronald Eyre and others by Stephen Frears.

 Broadcast history

-26 episodes were produced by Yorkshire Television with the show originally airing between 1968 and 1970 in Britain and was also carried in Canada on TV Ontario and in America on the American Broadcast Company network.
+26 episodes were produced by Yorkshire Television with the show originally airing between 1968 and 1970 in Britain and was also carried in Canada on TV Ontario and in America on the American Broadcasting Company network.
+Also shown on Irish television.
 It was released on Region 2 DVD in July 2009.

 Other media

 Stories from the series were also adapted in paperback book form.